-This sheet talks about exposure to pesticides in pregnancy and while breastfeeding.
+This sheet is about exposure to pesticides in pregnancy and while breastfeeding.
 This information is based on available published literature.
-It should not take the place of medical care and advice from your health care provider.
+It should not take the place of medical care and advice from your healthcare provider.

 What are pesticides?

-Pesticides sprayed outside with ground equipment or by aircraft are referred to as outdoor pesticides.
+Pesticides sprayed outside with ground equipment or by aircraft are called outdoor pesticides.
 There are many household products that are also considered pesticides, such as cockroach spray, rat poison, or flea collars for pets.
 These products are known as indoor pesticides.

 How can pesticides get into my body?

 What are some commonly used pesticides?

 There are many different kinds of pesticides used in the United States.
 Some commonly used pesticides are glyphosate (Round Up®), organochlorines pesticides (DDT, dieldrin, lindane), organophosphate pesticides (examples are malathion and naled) and pyrethrin and pyrethroid pesticides (example: Anvil®).

 Will exposure to pesticides harm my pregnancy?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Most animal studies with glyphosate, organophosphates, organochlorines, pyrethrins, or pyrethroid exposure have not shown an increased chance for birth defects.
-Low birth weight and higher rates of fetal loss were seen at doses that were poisonous to the mother animal.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Most animal studies with glyphosate, organophosphates, organochlorines, pyrethrins, or pyrethroid exposure have not shown an increased chance for birth defects above the background risk.
+Low birth weight and higher rates of fetal loss were seen at doses that were poisonous to the pregnant animal.

 Two human studies looked at pregnancy outcomes following the repeated spraying of malathion, and another study looked at several different pesticides.
 These studies did not find a consistent increase in birth defects above the background risk.
 Also, there were no reported effects on birth weight or the rates of gestational diabetes or miscarriage.
 Another study found a higher chance for preterm delivery (birth before week 37) in counties of California that used higher levels of pesticides when compared to counties with lower pesticide use.
 These studies are limited because although pesticides were used in the community, the amount of exposure to each individual is typically not known.
-A study of 113 women using a pyrethroid cream to treat head lice did not show an increased chance for birth defects or pregnancy complications.
+A study of 113 people using a pyrethroid cream to treat head lice during pregnancy did not show an increased chance for birth defects or pregnancy complications.